Simplicity of crossed products by FC-hypercentral groups: Introduction

+In Section~\ref{sec:intersection_property_fc}, we consider the case of FC-groups, which are groups where every conjugacy class is finite.
+Recall that a C*-dynamical system $(A,G)$ is said to have the \emph{intersection property} if any non-zero ideal of $A \rtimes_\lambda G$ has non-zero intersection with $A$.
+It is clear that for minimal actions, this is equivalent to simplicity of $A \rtimes_\lambda G$.
+Again, We write down all of our main results in terms of the negations of these properties, as this makes the statements of the characterizations less cumbersome.

+\begin{thmintro}[Theorem~\ref{thm:mainSec4} and Theorem~\ref{thm:equivariant_proper_outer_equivalence}, together with Proposition~\ref{prop:nonunital_intersection_property_transfer} and Proposition~\ref{prop:nonunital_characterizations_equivalent} for the non-unital case] Let $G$ be an FC-group acting on a C*-algebra $A$, not necessarily unital.
+Then the crossed product $A \rtimes_\lambda G$ does not have the intersection property if and only if the action has characterization (C1) involving $I(A)$.
+If the C*-algebra $A$ is separable, then this is furthermore equivalent to the action having characterization (C2) involving $A$ itself. \end{thmintro}

+In certain special cases, we obtain significantly nicer characterizations.
+For example, in the setting of simple C*-algebras, Corollary~\ref{cor:ip_fc} can reduce condition (C1) from $I(A)$ to $M(A)$ directly.
+Likewise, in the case of $G = \Z$ and square-free $G = \Z/n\Z$, Corollary~\ref{cor:cyclic} shows that the intersection property turns out to be completely equivalent to the usual notion of proper outerness, even in the setting of non-separable $A$.

-Similar methods allow us to also characterize when a crossed product $A \rtimes_\lambda G$ is prime - see Theorem~\ref{thm:mainSec4Prime}.
+Similar methods to what are used to prove Theorem~\ref{thmIntro:A} allow us to also characterize when a crossed product $A \rtimes_\lambda G$ is prime - see Theorem~\ref{thm:mainSec4Prime}.
 This generalizes a characterization by Hamana, which was obtained in the setting of finite groups, see \cite[Theorem~10.1]{hamana85-injective_envelopes_equivariant}.

 The first step in our argument is that if the crossed product $A \rtimes_\lambda G$ does not have the intersection property, then through the machinery of Section~\ref{sec:pseudoexpectations}, we are fairly easily able to obtain an element $u\in I_G(A)$ with the above requirements.
 However, in Theorem~\ref{thmIntro:A} we want $u$ to rather belong to $I(A)$.
 A general theme in all of the modern C*-simplicity results is to take any results on $I_G(A)$, which is an extremely mysterious and poorly-understood space, and try to push them down onto a more tractable space, such as $I(A)$ or $A$ itself.
 In the commutative case, this ends up being relatively straightforward, given that we have dual maps between the spectra of all of these spaces.
 In the noncommutative case, this is not nearly as straightforward, and we end up developing a far more roundabout argument.